shoaibrayeen/Programmers-Community/Bit Algorithm/Check if A Number is Power of Two/readMe.md

-# A number is given and you need to check if it's a power of two or not
+# A number is given and you need to check if it's a power of two or not.

 # Constraints
 -  Number could be both negative and positive.